 How many private renters are there in Hounslow?

-In 2015 The Office for National Statistics found 82,500 private renters in Hounslow– that’s more than a quarter of the borough.
-The current figure is probably higher, considering how much the housing crisis has deepened since then.
-So there are plenty of private renters to campaign with.
+in 2020 there were 84,200 private renters in the borough according to the Office for National Statistics (ONS), up from 82,500 private renters in 2015.
+The current figure is probably higher.
+So, there are plenty of private renters to campaign with.

 If renting is so bad, why don’t private renters just buy a house?